Arecibo Telescope: Upgrades

 Since its construction, the telescope was upgraded several times, following the facility's oversight from the DoD to the National Science Foundation on October 1, 1969, and subsequent renaming of the AIO to the National Astronomy and Ionosphere Center (NAIC) in September 1971.
 Initially, when the maximum expected operating frequency was about 500 MHz, the surface consisted of half-inch galvanized wire mesh laid directly on the support cables.
 In 1973, a high-precision surface consisting of 38,000 individually adjustable aluminum panels replaced the old wire mesh, and the highest usable frequency rose to about 5000 MHz.
 A Gregorian reflector system was installed in 1997, incorporating secondary and tertiary reflectors to focus radio waves at one point.
 This allowed installing a suite of receivers, covering the full 1–10 GHz range, that could be easily moved to the focal point, giving Arecibo more flexibility.
 The additional instrumentation added 300 ST to the platform, so six additional support cables were added, two for each tower.
 A metal mesh screen was also installed around the perimeter to block the ground's thermal radiation from reaching the feed antennas.
-In 1997, a more powerful 2400 MHz transmitter was added.
+As part of this upgrade the power of the 2380 MHz transmitter was doubled to 1 MW by adding a second Klystron tube and improving the design.
 Finally, in 2013 with a grant of US$2.5 million, work for adding the ionospheric modification HF facility began which was completed in 2015.
 The HF facility consisted on the sender side of six foldable 100 kW crossed dipoles inside the main dish and a hanging 100m wide subreflector mesh between the dish and platform.

 Funding reductions

 The Astronomical Sciences and Atmospheric Sciences divisions of the NSF had financially supported Arecibo since its completion in the 1970s, with incremental support by NASA, for operating the planetary radar.
-Between 2001 and 2006, NASA decreased, then eliminated, its support of the planetary radar.
+In 2001 NASA announced a rampdown and elimination of its support of the planetary radar by 2005.